viettoan151/demo-source-protect-wheel/README.md

 │   └── __init__.py     <-- package mandatory file
 ├── example2.py         <-- example test module script
 └── setup.py            <-- module setup script
+└── setup_cython.py     <-- Run it, instead of above script, to setup with Cython
 ```
 Mandatory files:
 * **\_\_init__.py**: Folder of an package must contain  **\_\_init__.py** file.
 This file can be blanked in simple project.
 But for a Cython packaging, you have to export your package modules there. <br/>